Back to Top

 Piano Competition

 Since 1929, PYP has held a biennial Piano Concerto Competition with the prize of performing with the orchestra.
-In 2018, Portland Piano International (PPI) / SOLO took over presenting our competition to selects piano soloists for upcoming PYP performances.
-The Competition Finals is now a public event.
+In 2018, Portland Piano International (PPI) began presenting the final round of our competition in a public performance with a panel of professional jurors.

 Participating in the competition